defsub/takeout/doc/setup.md

 $ mkdir ${TAKEOUT_HOME}
 ```

-Create media sub-directory to store bucket specific configuration and
+Create a media sub-directory to store bucket specific configuration and
 databases.
 Change "mymedia" to whatever name you like (here and below).
+Your
+media isn't stored here, just related config files and databases.

 ```console
 $ mkdir ${TAKEOUT_HOME}/mymedia